 The Board has ultimate responsibility for the SRMF and the tax strategy.
-The Board has delegated day to day responsibility for the tax strategy and the supporting tax risk management and governance framework to the Group CFO.
+The Board has delegated Executive responsibility for the tax strategy and the supporting tax risk management and governance framework to the Group Chief Financial Officer.
+Day-to-day management of the Group’s tax affairs is delegated to the Group Financial Controller (who reports to the Group Chief Financial Officer) and the Head of Group Tax (who reports to the Group Financial Controller).
 Any key unmitigated risks or issues relating to tax are escalated to the Board Risk Committee and/or Audit Committee in accordance with their terms of reference.

 The Group will not tolerate failures to comply with the relevant laws, regulations and codes of conduct applicable to its business activities, and as such has committed to ensure that it is compliant with the intent and spirit of regulation/law.
-In line with this, OSB signed up unconditionally to HMRC’s Code of Practice on Taxation for Banks (‘the Code’) in November 2013.
-In accordance with the Code, OSB’s approach is not to engage in tax planning that does not genuinely support commercial activity or aims to achieve a tax result that is contrary to the intentions of Parliament
+In line with this, both banking licence entities within the Group (OSB and Charter Court Financial Services Limited) have signed up unconditionally to HMRC’s Code of Practice on Taxation for Banks (‘the Code’).
+In accordance with the Code, the Group’s approach is not to engage in tax planning that does not genuinely support commercial activity or aims to achieve a tax result that is contrary to the intentions of Parliament.

 Whilst at all times complying with its commitments under the Code, OSB will seek to structure its affairs in a tax efficient manner, taking advantage of appropriate reliefs available.
 Where tax planning is undertaken to assess alternative approaches to achieving a commercial objective, the Group will conduct a full analysis and take expert professional advice.